rslayday/m2c2kit-integration-guides/docs/authorization.md

 ![Your information will be displayed below (see example)](authorize_register6.png "Your information will be displayed below (see example)")

-* Next, fill out our Airtable form to capture details about your study, and who should be allowed to pull data: *[Authorization Study Creation Request Form](https://airtable.com/app0JQhjqc5VNZMpZ/shrAqgkD5GD3hHOKI)*.
+* Next, fill out our Airtable form to capture details about who should be allowed to pull data: **[Usernames for Data Access Form](https://airtable.com/app0JQhjqc5VNZMpZ/shr2FrUEAeaZV7RzF)**.
 * You are now ready to use the Jupyter Notebook:  \
  \
 [https://github.com/m2c2-project/m2c2kit-integration-guides/blob/main/jupyter_notebooks/M2C2Kit_Data_Query_Notebook.ipynb](https://github.com/m2c2-project/m2c2kit-integration-guides/blob/main/jupyter_notebooks/M2C2Kit_Data_Query_Notebook.ipynb)

     * Follow the guide and download the Jupyter Notebook from the GitHub repo to use on your device.

-Filling out the form is the fastest way to alert us of your question/issue or study creation request.
-For other requests or inquiries, please email us at m2c2@psu.edu.
+Questions?
+Please submit the **[Question Form](https://airtable.com/app0JQhjqc5VNZMpZ/shrFeHYs7coh4FEni)**.
+Although the Question Form is the fastest way to alert us, you may also reach us at m2c2@psu.edu.